simonjulianl/tp/docs/UserGuide.md

 E.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`

 Users can specify additional optional flags to limit the keyword matching to the fields that is associated with each flag.
-Flags will only match results that contain the associated field (e.g. n/Hans will not return any `activities` since `activities` do not have a `name` field.
+Flags will only match results that contain the associated field (E.g. n/Hans will not return any `activities` since `activities` do not have a `name` field.)

 The flags are:
 * `n/NAME`: Matches the name field (Valid for: `Patients`, `Doctors`)